 Have an allergy or dietary preference?
 Let AI customise the recipe for you.

-🔪 How to make no bake protein balls
+🔪 How to make almond butter protein balls

 One: Combine porridge oats, vanilla protein powder, ground flaxseed, cinnamon, vanilla extract, honey, almond butter, and milk in a large mixing bowl.